sony/nnabla/doc/python/file_format_converter/file_format_converter.rst

 As for the exporter, some of Neural Network Console projects are supported.
 See :any:`Model_Support_Status`.
 The output of converter is tensorflow frozen graph format(e.g. *.pb)

-Before using this converter, please refer to `Dockerfile`_ to prepare the environment for converter.
+Before using this converter, please use command `pip install nnabla_tf_converter` to install nnabla_tf_converter.

 Process